astenmies/cool-docs/go-cheatsheet.md

 	// Range instructs to take slice Cards and loop over it.
 	// We use := because in for loops, every single time that
 	// we step through this list of cards we really throw away
 	// the two variables (i and card).
-So we re-declare it each time. for i, card := range sliceCards {
+So we re-declare them each time. for i, card := range sliceCards {
 		fmt.Println("sliceCard:", i, card)
 	}